aeon-tutorials/ECML-Demo-2025/index.md

 nav_order: 1
 ---

-We will be around at Tuesday 19:00 – 21:00 at Level 0: Poente to demonstrate aeon.
+We will be around at Tuesday 19:00 – 21:00 at Level 0: Poente of the conference center to demonstrate aeon.
 Feel free to come by the ask questions or have a chat!
 Most authors will be around for the remainder of the conference and the AALTD workshop on Friday as well, so feel free to ask questions whenever.

 Website: [https://www.aeon-toolkit.org/](https://www.aeon-toolkit.org/)